DoQuantum/r1.3-qubit-qollectors/README.md

 # Quantum Circuit Optimization Across Quantum Hardware

-# 🧑‍🔬 Research Team GitHub Guide - Reccomendations
+# 🧑‍🔬 Research Team GitHub Guide - Recommendations

 Welcome to your research repository!
 This guide will help you work together using Git and GitHub — no prior experience needed.
 Feel free to modify this, it's only for your introduction to your team's repo.